 Download and install the Remo Video Repair tool and follow the steps mentioned below.

-1: Launch the application, click on Select File and choose the corrupted GoPro Video
+1: Launch the application, click on Select File, and choose the corrupted GoPro MP4 Video.

 The information provided in this article is the safest way to fix GoPro videos.
 You might as well try fixing the choppy or jerky video with a VLC player, which can fix corruption under certain cases but involves a small percentage of risk as VLC operates directly on the original file.